timiwins/all-about-git/README.md

 -   Review PRs
 -   Add your name to the Contributors list!

-This project is hosted on Heroku at:
+This project is hosted on GitHub Pages at: https://rmklaus12.github.io/all-about-git/

-If you are familiar and comfortable with Ruby, you can run this project locally in order to develop and test.
-If you are not, it is not required for the workshop.
-Make any of your changes in your editor of choice, and push to git as instructed.
-The instructors will approve your PRs, merge with master, and changes are automatically deployed to Heroku.
+Make your changes in your editor of choice, and push to GitHub as instructed.
+The instructors will approve your PRs, merge with master, and changes are automatically deployed to GitHub Pages.
 You can refresh that site at any time to see changes.

 **Issues**